 The AC approves the hiring, removal, evaluation and compensation of the internal auditors.
 The internal audit function is outsourced to Yang Lee & Associates ("YLA"), an external professional firm.
 The internal auditor conducts regular audit of internal control systems of the Group's companies, recommends necessary improvements and enhancements, and reports directly to the AC.
 The AC reviews and approves the annual internal audit plan.
 The internal auditor has unrestricted access to documents, records and personnel, including the AC and has appropriate standing within the Company.

 The AC examines the effectiveness of the Group's internal control systems.
-The many assurance mechanisms operating are supplemented by the Internal Auditor's reviews of the effectiveness of the Group's material internal controls, including financial, operational and compliance and information technology controls.
+The many assurance mechanisms operating are supplemented by the internal auditor's reviews of the effectiveness of the Group's material internal controls, including financial, operational and compliance and information technology controls.
 Any material non-compliance or failures in internal controls and recommendations for improvements are reported to the AC.
 The AC reviews the effectiveness of the actions taken by Management on the recommendations made by the internal auditors in this respect.

 YLA is guided by the International Standards for the Professional Practice of Internal Auditing issued by the Institute of Internal Auditors and staffed with professionals with the relevant qualifications and experience.
 The AC is satisfied that the Company's internal audit function is independent, effective and adequately resourced to perform its functions and is staffed by suitably qualified and experienced professionals.